IBM/FlowLogger/README.md

 - Run `npm install` in the project directory.
 - Run `sudo npm install -g .` to package the program as a global command
 - In the package.json file, under `scripts`, set the `test` attribute value to `jest`
-- run `npm test` in terminal to exectue tests
+- run `npm test` in terminal to execute tests

 #### Commands